mitanshu7/mitanshu7.github.io/markdown/Setup_Nebula.md

    ```

 After that, systemd (running in the `systemd_t` domain) will be allowed to execute the binary labeled `bin_t`, and the 203/EXEC error should go away.

+However, you can just install the `nebula` package from `dnf` and change `/usr/local/bin/nebula` to `/usr/bin/nebula` in the systemd service script to avoid the hassle.
+Only use the downloaded binaries if the latest version is not available in dnf package repository.

 Fun fact: In Fedora 42, [`/usr/bin` and `/usr/sbin` were unified](https://fedoraproject.org/wiki/Changes/Unify_bin_and_sbin).
 This tutorial originally moved the nebula binaries to `/usr/local/sbin`, but was modified after reading the Changelog.